-This search was run for the original review in October 2005, and subsequent searches have been run in January 2010, August 2011, and August 2013.
+Searches were run for the original review in October 2005, and subsequent searches were run in January 2010, August 2011, August 2013, and April 2015.
 For the latest update the following databases were searched:

-1. Cochrane Epilepsy Group Specialised Register on 27 August 2013, using the search strategy outlined in Appendix 1.

-2. Cochrane Sroke Group Specialised Register on 12 August 2013, using the search strategy outlined in Appendix 2.

-3. Cochrane Central Register of Controlled Trials (CENTRAL, The Cochrane Library 2013, Issue 7), using the search strategy outlined in Appendix 3.

-4. MEDLINE (Ovid 1946 to 22 August 2013).
-The MEDLINE search strategy is outlined in Appendix 4.
+- 1. Cochrane Epilepsy Group Specialized Register on 20 April 2015, using the search strategy outlined in Appendix 1. - 2.
+Cochrane Central Register of Controlled Trials (CENTRAL) via the Cochrane Register of Studies Online (CRSO, 20 April 2015), using the search strategy outlined in Appendix 2. - 3.
+MEDLINE (Ovid 1946 to 20 April 2015).
+The MEDLINE search strategy is outlined in Appendix 3.
+Previously the Cochrane Stroke Group searched their specialized register for this review using the search strategy outlined in Appendix 4, but that is no longer necessary because any relevant studies in the Group's register are now included in CENTRAL.
 We also checked the reference lists of articles retrieved from the above searches.
 Where clarification of information was needed, we attempted to contact the investigators of the relevant studies.